-8.5 Views of the Non-Federal Sponsor and Other Agencies\
+8.5 Views of the Non-Federal Sponsor and Other Agencies

-As summarized in section 7.2, the study team engaged with the public, agencies, and stakeholders throughout the study process and will continue coordination through the design process.
+As summarized in section 6.1 and 7.2, the study team engaged with the public, agencies, and stakeholders throughout the study process and will continue coordination, community outreach and engagement through the design and construction process.
 During the planning process we received feedback from various agencies regarding the proposed alternatives and Recommended Plan.
 Stakeholders with business operations within the study area expressed strong support for the Recommended Plan.
-Neighboring community stakeholders and Non-government organizations provided comments during our public meetings and comment periods expressing concern primarily over impacts to resources such as air quality, environmental justice, water quality, wildlife, and HTRW, as well as perceptions that the action alternatives would induce commodity throughput growth or changes and increased truck traffic.
+Neighboring community stakeholders and non-government organizations provided comments during our public meetings and comment periods expressing concern primarily over impacts to resources such as air quality, environmental justice, water quality, wildlife, and HTRW, as well as perceptions that the action alternatives would induce commodity throughput growth or changes and increased truck traffic.
 Input received on the initially released draft report allowed for refinement and improved alignment of the turning basins and refinement of effect analyses and avoidance and minimization measures.
-Comments received on the first released IFR/EA were responded to in the re-released draft IFR/EA.
-(Appendix A10)
+Comments received on the first released Report were responded to in the re-released draft Report.
+Comments received on the re-released draft Report have been addressed in this Final Report (Appendix A10).